shuoyang2000/shuoyang2000.github.io/_pages/about.md

   - /about.html
 ---

-\dot I'm a first-year Ph.D student of the University of Pennsylvania.
+* I'm a first-year Ph.D student of the University of Pennsylvania.